Sarará: European colonization and immigration waves

-Most Portuguese colonists as well as most Portuguese immigrants to Brazil came from Northern Portugal, which are its blondest regions.
-Colonial Brazil was also home to some Dutch invaders who were successful at staying in Brazil even after their territorial loss.
-The second most common non-Portuguese European group in Colonial Brazil were the French, with its cultural influence, represented by things such as the French artistic mission, that can be seen until this day, with the greater number of loanwords into Brazilian Portuguese coming from the French language.
+Most Portuguese colonists, as well as most Portuguese immigrants to Brazil came from northern Portugal, which are its blondest regions.
+Colonial Brazil was also home to Dutch invaders, many of whom stayed in Brazil even after their territorial loss.
+The second most common non-Portuguese European group in Colonial Brazil was the French.

-The earliest Central European mass immigration started by the 1830s, and increased much in part due to the slavery crisis.
-Together with the Germans and the Swiss, came the early Italians.
-While the total Italian immigration to Brazil was evenly distributed between South, Center and North, most early Italian colonists came from the Northern provinces who had land borders with other European countries.
-Other immigration waves, from all regions of Europe, as well the Levantine Arabs and East Asians, came thereafter.
+The earliest post-colonization European mass immigration started by the 1830s, and increased in part due to the end of slavery in Brazil.
+Together with the Germans and the Swiss came Italians.
+While the origins of Italian immigrants to Brazil were evenly distributed across southern, central, and northern regions, most early Italian colonists came from the northern provinces that bordered other European countries.
+Other immigration waves from all regions of Europe, as well the Levantine Arabs and East Asians, came thereafter.

-A colonial Spanish genetic contribution is present in the southernmost state of Rio Grande do Sul, with some estimates placing it almost as high as the Portuguese one, and up to 15 million people nowadays are descendants of post-independence Spanish immigration waves.
+A colonial Spanish genetic contribution is present in the southernmost state of Rio Grande do Sul, with some estimates placing it almost as high as that of the Portuguese.
+Up to 15 million people nowadays are descendants of post-independence Spanish immigration waves.
 As with those descended from the Portuguese, most Brazilians of Spanish heritage trace it to the blondest region of Spain, Galicia.